IntelliSenseIoT/XserverIoTOnboardTask.github.io/examples/14_Upload onboard memory data from flowmeter.md

 # Example 14 - Upload onboard data from flow meter and Log to SQL database

-### The following example describes how to upload data from the onboard memory of an flow meter:
+### The following example shows how to upload data from the onboard memory of an flow meter:

   - Upload historical data to the IoT server with onboardtask
   - Historical data log to SQL Server PeriodLog table